Alice du Pont Mills

-Alice Frances du Pont Mills (December 13, 1912 – March 13, 2002) was an American aviator, thoroughbred race horse breeder and owner, environmentalist, philanthropist and a member of the prominent du Pont family.
+Alice Frances du Pont Mills (December 13, 1912 – March 13, 2002) was an American aviator, thoroughbred race horse breeder and owner, environmentalist, philanthropist and a member of the du Pont family.

 Biography

 Born in Wilmington, Delaware, the daughter of A. Felix du Pont (1879–1948) and Mary Chichester (1878–1965), after graduating from Oldfields School in Glencoe, Maryland, the wealthy Alice du Pont pursued a wide variety of interests.
 Like her brothers, Felix and Richard, she too had a passion for flying.
 In 1932, she was only twenty years old when she and brother Richard flew an open-cockpit plane up the Amazon River.

 In 1935, she married James Paul Mills (1908–1987) who shared her love of flying and with whom she had three children.
 Her daughter Phyllis married artist Jamie Wyeth.